F-I-D-O/Manuals/manuals/Programming/Git.md

 # Installation

 ## Windows
+Tested stack (install in this order):

+1. Git for Windows
+1. KDiff3
+1. GitExtensions

+### Git for Windows

 Git can be bundeled within other software, but it is best to install it separately ([Git for Windows](https://gitforwindows.org/)), because the installer contains a lot of important configuration options, that can have very inconvenient defaults.

 Important options, that defaults to inpractical values: